giantswarm/docs/src/content/general/organizations/index.md

 The management API relies on single sign-on using each customer's own identity provider for authentication.

 As the customer's admin for an installation, you decide which users should get access to an organization's resources.
-You do so associating the user or group identifiers from your own identity provider with permissions for resources in the organization's namespace.
+You do so by associating the user or group identifiers from your own identity provider with permissions for resources in the organization's namespace.
 All of this is done using standard Kubernetes RBAC elements:

 - `Role` and `ClusterRole` resources define the permissions to be granted (using verbs like `get`, `create`, `delete` etc.) for a set of resources.
 You can define these roles yourself, or get started with the default roles we provide.
 - `RoleBindings` associate (cluster) roles with the organization's namespace and subjects like users, groups, and service accounts.